Please contact our Grant Coordinator, Chelsea Provost, with any questions about the Decentralization Grant Program.

-The 2020 Decentralization grant submission window will open in July 2019.
-The application deadline will be Monday, September 16, 2019.
+The 2020 Decentralization grant submission window is now OPEN.
+The application deadline is Monday, September 16, 2019 at 6 p.m.
 Please note the change to a September deadline from previous years.

 How to submit your application:

 Phone: (855) 467-8264, ext.
 2

-In addition to attending a DEC grant writing and informational seminar, please read the updated Community Arts and/or Arts Education Guidelines in their entirety.
+In addition to attending a DEC Information Seminar, please read the updated Community Arts and/or Arts Education Guidelines in their entirety.
 These guidelines are amended each year to meet NYSCA's requirements.

 Download this Brainstorming Worksheet to organize your thoughts into a competitive grant application.